bobbylkchao/ChatbotBuilder/readme.md

 ## Goal

-The goal is to create a low-code and configurable generative AI-based chat bot.
+The goal is to create a low-code, configurable platform for creating generative AI-based chatbots.

 ## Slack Community